JenniferPylko/openlore/conduits/abrecis/magic.md

 # Magic

+> *The term "magic" is really a layperson's word that has infected the vocabulary of arcane science.
+Thetic and phrenic magic are entirely different from each other.
+Shamanic and catabolic are related, but totally unrelated to the others.
+To analogize: shamanic magic may be thought of as simple tools and mechanisms.
+Catabolic magic is a great machine built of the same stuff as shamanic magic.
+Thetic magic is an ally who acts at your request.
+Phrenic magic is sculpted clay, always being reshaped.*
+> -Ethrenal

 There were 4 main types of magic practiced on Abrecis: shamanic, thetic, phrenic, and catabolic.
 Shamanic and catabolic magic were really the same *type*, but it was considered shamanic if it drew a small enough amount of life energy that there weren't deleterious amounts of [miasma](miasma.md) produced.

 ## Shamanic